protosens/monorepo.cljc/README.md

 [Clojure CLI](https://clojure.org/guides/deps_and_cli).

 This repository uses [calver](https://calver.org) and follows best effort towards avoiding known breaking changes in publicly exposed modules.
+Excepts towards experimental module starting with `lab.` which may be subject to breaking changes or removal.

 All consumed modules must be required with the same `stable/YYYY-0M-0D` tag.

 ---